List of Trigun episodes

 Trigun is an anime television series based on the manga of the same name written and illustrated by Yasuhiro Nightow.
 The series follows Vash the Stampede, the most feared outlaw on the planet, who has a $$60 billion ("double dollar") price on his head.
 He displays a kindhearted, goofy demeanor and goes out of his way not to hurt anyone if he can help it.
 Most of the destruction blamed on him is actually caused by the extreme measures people take to capture or kill him for the reward; as a result, he has been nicknamed "The Humanoid Typhoon."
-As he travels through the planet to meet a certain man, he also meets two women, Meryl Stryfe and Milly Thompson, tasked with investigating his actions and minimizing the damage associated with them.
+As he travels across the planet to meet a certain man, he also meets two women, Meryl Stryfe and Milly Thompson, tasked with investigating his actions and minimizing the damage associated with them.